 At door 2 enterance is a self serve bar.
 I didn't go back to this area during the flight to know if it was setup.

-The lavatories on the A330 were kept clean and stocked with mosterizers and dental products.
+The lavatories on the A330 were kept clean and stocked with moisturizers and dental products.

 Seat "A".
 Honestly, I think the colors look better in photos than in person.
 The brown just seems a little drab.
 I felt the cabin to be a little dull.

-The accessories do provide a nice pop however.
+However the accents do provide a nice pop.

 One nice feature of the Super Diamond set is how much room you have to get into the pod.